Standard of Living vs. Quality of Life: What the Numbers Miss

 And why does it so often fail to capture how we actually feel about our lives?

-How Economists Measure Standard of Living (And Why It Falls Short)
+How Economists Measure Standard of Living

-Economists define standard of living in relatively simple terms: it’s the level of material comfort a person or group enjoys.
+Economists define standard of living in relatively simple terms: the level of material comfort a person or group enjoys.

 But here’s the catch: averages can hide a lot.

-Take real median household income — a more grounded metric that shows what the typical household earns, adjusted for inflation.
+Take real median household income, a more grounded metric that shows what the typical household earns, adjusted for inflation.

-That’s not how it’s supposed to work.
+That’s not how it is supposed to work.

-When the Stats Say You’re Winning — But Life Disagrees
+When the Stats Say You’re Winning

 On paper, the United States is one of the richest countries in the world.